lukaskabrt/blog.kabrt.cz/input/posts/2018-10-hosting-static-website-on-azure.md

     </a>
 </figure>

-Click Enabled and select index document and error document path.
+Click Enabled and select the index document name and the error document path.

 <figure class="figure w-100 text-center">
     <a href="/content/2018-10-hosting-static-website-on-azure/06-website-hosting.png" data-toggle="lightbox">